 sudo apt update

-Finally, install the FreeCAD daily version using the following command:
+Finally, install the daily build (note the different package name):

 sudo apt install freecad-daily